Samuel Goldwyn: Early life

 He left Warsaw penniless after his father's death and made his way to Hamburg.
-There he stayed with acquaintances of his family where he has trained as a glove maker.
+There he stayed with acquaintances of his family where he trained as a glove maker.
 On November 26, 1898, Gelbfisz left Hamburg for Birmingham, England, where he remained with relatives for six weeks under the name Samuel Goldfish.
 On January 4, 1899, he sailed from Liverpool, arrived in Philadelphia on January 19, and went to New York.
-He found work in upstate Gloversville, New York in the bustling glove business.
-Soon, his innate marketing skills made him a very successful salesman at the Elite Glove Company.
+He found work upstate in Gloversville, New York in the bustling glove business.
+Soon, his marketing skills made him a very successful salesman at the Elite Glove Company.
 After four years as vice-president of sales, he moved to New York City and settled at 10 West 61st Street.

 Paramount

-In 1913, Goldfish, along with his brother-in-law Jesse L. Lasky, Cecil B. DeMille, and Arthur Friend formed a partnership, The Jesse L. Lasky Feature Play Company, to produce feature-length motion pictures.
+In 1913, Goldwyn, along with his brother-in-law Jesse L. Lasky, Cecil B. DeMille, and Arthur Friend formed a partnership, The Jesse L. Lasky Feature Play Company, to produce feature-length motion pictures.
 Film rights for a stage play, The Squaw Man, were purchased for $4,000 and Dustin Farnum was hired for the leading role.
 Shooting for the first feature film made in Hollywood began on December 29, 1913.

 In 1914, Paramount was a film exchange and exhibition corporation headed by W. W. Hodkinson.
 Looking for more movies to distribute, Paramount signed a contract with the Lasky Company on 1 June 1914 to supply 36 films per year.
 One of Paramount's other suppliers was Adolph Zukor's Famous Players Company.
-The two companies merged on 28 June 1916, forming The Famous Players-Lasky Corporation.
+The two companies merged on 28 June 1916, forming the Famous Players–Lasky Corporation.
 Zukor had been quietly buying Paramount stock, and two weeks before the merger, became president of Paramount Pictures Corporation and had Hodkinson replaced with Hiram Abrams, a Zukor associate.

-With the merger, Zukor became president of Paramount and Famous Players-Lasky, Goldfish was named chairman of the board of Famous Players-Lasky, and Jesse Lasky was the first vice-president.
-After a series of conflicts with Zukor, Goldfish resigned as chairman of the board, and as a member of the executive committee on September 14, 1916.
-Goldfish was no longer an active member of management, although he still owned stock and was a member of the board of directors.
-Famous Players-Lasky later became part of Paramount Pictures Corporation, and Paramount became one of Hollywood's major studios.
+With the merger, Zukor became president of Paramount and Famous Players–Lasky, Goldwyn was named chairman of the board of Famous Players–Lasky, and Jesse Lasky was the first vice-president.
+After a series of conflicts with Zukor, Goldwyn resigned as chairman, and as a member of the executive committee on September 14, 1916.
+Goldwyn was no longer an active member of management, although he still owned stock and was a member of the board of directors.
+Famous Players–Lasky later became part of Paramount Pictures Corporation, and Paramount became one of Hollywood's major studios.